nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

     - `https://psis-sync.national.ncrs.nhs.uk/DocumentReference/297c3492-3b78-11e8-b333-6c3be5a609f5-54477876544511209789`
 - When a resource has been created it will have a `versionId` of 1.

 {% include note.html content="The versionId is an integer that is assigned and maintained by the NRL server.
 When a new DocumentReference is created the server assigns it a versionId of 1.
 The versionId will be incremented during an update or supersede transaction.
 See [API Interaction - Update](api_interaction_update.html) and [API Interaction - Supersede](api_interaction_supersede.html) for more details on these transactions.<br/><br/> The NRL server will ignore any versionId value sent by a client in a create interaction.
-Instead the server will ensure that the newly assigned verionId adheres to the rules laid out above.
+Instead, the server will ensure that the newly assigned versionId adheres to the rules laid out above.
 " %}

 The table summarises the `create` interaction HTTP response code and the values expected to be conveyed in the successful response body `OperationOutcome` payload: